flaneurette/Apache-Honeypot/README.md

 ### Installation

-Step 1: Upload all files to your web-root folder, usually /www/
+Step 1: Upload /tmp/ and honeypot-strike.php to your web-root folder, usually /www/ (wait with the .htaccess)
-> 1.1: Rename honeypot-strike.php to something unique.
+> 1.1: Rename honeypot-strike.php to something unique, so canners cannot find it.
+A UUID would be good.

-> 1.2: Edit the .htaccess in the root, and rename: honeypot-strike.php to something unique.

 Step 2: Modify the PHP file to add your preferences such as UNIQUE_KEY, and add your own IP.

 > UNIQUE_KEY is required, so that scanners cannot guess the location of the honeypot!

+> 2.1: Edit the .htaccess in the root, and rename: honeypot-strike.php to something unique.
+Then upload the .htaccess!

 Step 3: